Little Nightmares III Review: Co-op Horror Returns With Mixed Reactions

 Deluxe and Premium Editions

-• Secrets of the Spiral Expansion Pass (two extra chapters)
+• Secrets of the Spiral Expansions ( x2 chapters)

 • Residents Costumes Set

-These additions expand on the eerie lore and give returning fans more to uncover within the Spiral.
+These additions further develop the spooky mythology and give returning players more to explore inside the Spiral.

 System Requirements